Getting your feet off of the floor without jumping

 You may find it easier to lift your hips if you press your lifted leg down onto the back of your arm.

 Once you are comfortable with lifting your bottom leg you can work at reaching it back.
 However instead of focusing on reaching it back, instead focus on moving your chest and shoulders forwards.
 You may find that you feel like you are going to do a face plant.
 To prevent a face plant reach your bottom leg back.

 The further you reach your body forwards the further you'll have to reach your back leg back.

 To make this pose easier on your shoulders, try using your serratus anterior to spread your shoulder blades and stabilize them.
 This can feel like you are using your shoulders to push the back of your ribcage upwards, towards the ceiling.

-In the Astavakrasana arm balance you can again start with one leg over your shoulder.
+In the Astavakrasana yoga arm balance you can again start with one leg over your shoulder.
 For this posture cross your ankles.
-(I would suggest here that it doesn't matter which leg is crossed in front.
-Try both options and see which works best.
-Or try both options just so that you can do both options.)
+(I would suggest having the bottom leg in front.)

 Remember to say "astavakrasana baby."